AlexeyRF/VZGLYAD-Detect/README.md

 ### Usage

 To use the library, you must first convert your original model (.pt) to the (.pth) format using the separate converter tool [YoloPT-to-VZglyad-detectPTH](https://github.com/AlexeyRF/YoloPT-to-VZglyad-detectPTH).
+Or train in pth (https://github.com/AlexeyRF/VZglyad-Detect-training) (best variant)

 ```python
 import cv2